daizoru/node-evolve/README.md

 ## Installation

-  Since node-evolve is not released it, you have to install it using:
+  Since node-evolve is not released yet, you have to install it using:

     $ npm install git://github.com/daizoru/node-evolve.git